-I came across Medic Footprints in a manner perhaps apt for my generation: Facebook.
+I came across Medic Footprints in the way I seem to discover everything these days: Facebook.
 I can’t help being suspicious.
 In this Big Brother world we now live in, did social media know I’d been desperately googling ‘alternative careers for doctors’ over the last few months?
 I wouldn’t be surprised if they did.

 In any case, I was glad of it.
 It was an advert for ‘Alternative Careers and Wellbeing for Doctors’, an event which promised inspirational talks by ex-doctors, exhibitions on other career options, career coaching, seminars, workshops, mentorship, advice on health and well-being and plenty of networking opportunities.
 I jumped at the chance.
 I didn’t care about the expense of the ticket – it felt like a necessary investment in my future.

 Now, since I’ve already resigned, I was a bit worried about going to the event today.
 I was nervous that it would make me regret my decision.
 The first talk was to be ‘Do I Really Want to Leave Medicine?’
 What if the answer was no?
 What if someone there presented an opportunity within medicine that I hadn’t considered and wished I had?

 Still, I went along with mixed expectations.
 I soon realised, as is common with me, I had been worrying about nothing…

 The first talk was by Dr Evgenia Galinskaya, founder of Other Options for Doctors.